UBC-Geography/computing-resources/development-environments/jupyterhub-installing-packages.md

 2. From the terminal, create a new virtual environment and install the appropriate kernel package.
 Replace `<environment_name>` with a unique name that can be used to easily identify your environment, like a project name.
-    The name will be used to create a new directory in your Home directory, so avoid including any spaces.
+    The name will be used to create a new directory in your home directory.

     Python: